navikannur/TruckTracer/README.md

 Assumptions
 1. Csv file format is fixed.
 2. Csv file is correct and is no need to be validated or reformatted.
-3. Records starting with ‘T’ is only considered for output.
+3. Records starting with ‘W' is starting (first line) and ending position (second line)
+4. All records starting with 'T’ is considered as cordinfates while running.
+5. Vehicle doesnt stop anywhere in between.

 Equations used